 And that means a proper plague doctor mask was in order.

 I wanted to use materials I already had on hand, so knew that I would most likely need to tweak any instructions I found online.
 My first task was to review my craft boxes so that I could remind myself of the various odds and ends I have to work with.
 After that, I reviewed several how-to pages (many of which were for steampunk cosplay) to determine the best way to tackle the project.
 That then led me to salvage a few items from the recycle bin to add to my pile of potential materials.

 Once I had a feel for the process, I returned to two specific sets of instructions to use as my base guides.
 The primary templates came from a range of Google searches, all cobbled together.
 I then tweaked some of those pieces based on a set of instructions I found on Instructables.
 The two resources were then used for inspiration for the best way to put it all together.

-I used some light-weight craft foam for my base and covered that with brown parcel paper that was crumpled to give it a (really poor quality) leathery look.
+I used some lightweight craft foam for my base and covered that with brown parcel paper that was crumpled to give it a (really poor quality) leathery look.
 I then stitched the edges using white cotton yarn.
-The yarn was a light-weight 6-ply that I pulled apart to create a 3-ply.
+The yarn was a lightweight 6-ply that I pulled apart to create a 3-ply.
 For the goggles, I wrapped four circles of craft foam with heavy grey yarn, and sandwiched a piece of clear plastic from a yoghurt lid in between each set of two for the “glass”.
 And, of course, I added buttons as “rivets”.
-(I stitched the two on the temple as I through that would add a bit of stability to the mask; the ones at the head strap are only glued on.)
+(I stitched the two on the temple as I thought that would add a bit of stability to the mask; the ones at the head strap are only glued on.)